cruelkratos/aether/README.md

 An AI agent you can actually talk to across sessions.
 Ask it something, and it figures out what tools it needs — web search, database queries, code execution, or external APIs — runs them, and chains the results into a coherent answer.
 It remembers what you told it last week.

-Built with FastAPI, Redis, PostgreSQL, Qdrant, and Ollama (or OpenAI if you prefer).
+Built with FastAPI, Redis, PostgreSQL, Qdrant, and Ollama (and Azure OpenAI).
 Runs locally with Docker Compose or on AWS EKS for production.

 ---